NOMU: Neural Optimization-based Model Uncertainty: Discussion of the Desiderata

 The $\sigmodelhatraw$-network learns the raw model uncertainty and is connected with the $\fhat$-network through the last hidden layer (dashed lines in Figure \ref{fig:nn_tik}).
 This connection enables $\sigmodelhatraw$ to re-use features that are important for the model prediction~$\fhat$.
+More theory on how features are reused in L2-regularized deep neural networks can be found in \citep{HeissPart3MultiTask}.
 This behaviour directly translates to $\sigmodelhat$ (see \cref{eq:modelUncertaintyPrediction}), implementing Desideratum \ref{itm:Axioms:irregular}.

 In \Cref{fig:D4,fig:2D_D4}, one can observe that NOMU fulfills \ref{itm:Axioms:irregular}.
 Moreover, \Cref{fig:2D_D4} shows how to control the strength of \ref{itm:Axioms:irregular} by varying the L2-regularization and the number of neurons of the $\sigmodelhatraw$-architecture.